utkarshdubey/alerts-js/README.md

 ##  ✏ To-Do
 - [x] Make it work
-- [ ] Example Modal
+- [x] Example Modal
   - [x] Add CSS effects, such as fadeIn, etc. to the modal
-  - [ ] Create a nice, good looking button with good animations.
+  - [x] Create a nice, good looking button with good animations.
-  - [ ] Better and nice looking modal design.
+  - [x] Better and nice looking modal design.
 - [x] Add more properties.
 - Custom HTML
   - [x] Through Javascript
   - [ ] Through HTML
 - [ ] MailChimp and work on other integrations.
 - [x] Work on designer and developer documentation for creating custom themes.
+- [ ] Create the API and Global Index.
+Create the "**Pick from Global Index**" feature.
+- [ ] Create separate theme pages, like npm packages.
+- [ ] A nice landing page.

 ## 💻 Developer Documentation